ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

 * **Transcript Import and Mapping:** The previous "Inject Your Experience" step has been replaced with a more direct "On-Camera Scripting" workflow.
 Users can now:
     * **Import Full Transcript:** Paste a complete on-location audio transcript.
 The updated `mapTranscriptToBlueprintAI.js` utility uses the Gemini API to clean the transcript and intelligently maps relevant dialogue segments to `on_camera_dialogue` or `voiceover_script` fields for corresponding shots in the Creative Blueprint based on shot type and description.
     * **Write Shot-by-Shot:** Manually enter or refine dialogue for each shot.
-* **Blueprint Refinement:** After the initial dialogue mapping, the system now uses `refineBlueprintFromTranscriptAI.js` to analyze the transcript for deeper insights and provides suggestions for refining the blueprint (e.g., adding new shots, modifying existing shot descriptions, or suggesting removals).
-These suggestions are presented to the user for review and application.
+* **Blueprint Refinement:** After the initial dialogue mapping, the system now uses `refineBlueprintFromTranscriptAI.js` to analyze the transcript for deeper insights and provides suggestions for refining the blueprint (e.g., adding new shots, modifying existing shot descriptions, or suggesting removals). **UPDATED:** For "add" suggestions, the AI now also provides a `placement_suggestion` to indicate where the new shot should be logically inserted within the blueprint sequence.
+These suggestions are presented to the user for review and application, and the system intelligently inserts accepted new shots based on the suggested placement.
 * **Dialogue Ambiguity Resolution (Option 2 Implementation):**
     * **Detection:** After AI mapping, `Step3_OnCameraScripting.js` now detects situations where dialogue from the transcript might be ambiguously classified (e.g., on-camera dialogue placed in a B-roll shot type).
     * **User Confirmation:** If ambiguities are found, a new "Resolve Ambiguous Dialogue" view is presented.
 Here, the user can explicitly clarify whether a specific dialogue segment is "On-Camera Dialogue" or "Voiceover Script."
 This ensures high accuracy where AI inference alone is insufficient.